-For a long time, Watson complied with this vision.
+For a long time, Charles Watson complied with this vision.
 He was an honor-roll student and a church youth group leader.

 Upon graduating from high school, Watson chose to go to North Texas State University in Denton.
 Denton was a far cry from his small-town upbringing and some believe that it was here that Watson’s character began to slip as he descended into the party scene.

 When funds ran low, Watson took a job with Braniff Airlines as a baggage handler.
 He got free flights as a perk of the job, so he flew to Los Angeles about eight times in two months to visit an old fraternity brother.

 He quickly fell in love with California — and he never looked back.